PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-PSCore6-and-Windows-Modules.md

 ## Motivation

-    As a ITPro,
+As an ITPro,
-    I can use existing Windows PowerShell modules in PowerShell Core 6, so that I can start deploying PowerShell Core 6 in my enterprise.
+I can use existing Windows PowerShell modules in PowerShell Core 6, so that I can deploy PowerShell Core 6 in my enterprise.

 ## Specification